 Our First Trip of the Summer

 Camping near Bradford-on-Avon on our first camping trip now the COVID-19 lockdown routines have started to ease.
 The trip was overdue, incredibly welcome and was dual purpose – to camp and to celebrate our friend’s 40th birthday.
 We booked the campsite ages ago in the hope it would be open.
-Our prayers were answered, and the site open only a few days before our arrival.
+Our prayers were answered, and the site opened only a few days before our arrival.
 It was my friend Rob’s 40th birthday.
-I’ve known him since 2010 when we first met at the Defence School of Photography.
-I finished course first and headed to Plymouth with Rob, who was enrolled on the course behind me, following five or six months later.
+I’ve known him since 2010, when we first met at the Defence School of Photography.
+I finished the course first and headed to Plymouth with Rob, who was enrolled on the course behind me, following five or six months later.
 We spent a lot of time together learning our new trade…and the rest is history, as they say.

 Camping Near Bradford-on-Avon